-These crispy, Pickle Battered Cheese Curds are the perfect combo of crisp and tangy fried cheese curds and fried pickles- with a quick and easy batter and a sriracha dill mayo to serve on the side!
+This Homemade Deep Fried Pickle Beer Battered Cheese Curds Recipe is the perfect combo of crisp and tangy fried cheese curds and the flavor of fried pickles- with a quick and easy batter and a sriracha dill mayo to serve on the side!
 This crispy app is on the table and ready to devour in about 30 minutes!

 JUMP TO RECIPEThis site contains affiliate links to products.
 We may receive a commission for purchases made through these links.

 If you love cheese and pickles- you have come to the right place.
-This cheese curds recipe is crispy, fried, and delicious!
+This beer-battered cheese curd recipe is crispy, fried, and delicious!
 It's like the perfect marriage of fried pickles and fried cheese.
 What's not to love?

 Dip tip

-I like to make it in advance to allow time for the dill flavor to really pop, and keep it nice and cold.
-You could make the sauce up to a day or 2 in advance, or as little as an hour before serving the fried cheese curds.
+I like to make the Sriracha Dill sauce up to a day in advance to allow time for the dill flavor to really pop, and keep it nice and cold.
+You could make the sauce up to 2 days in advance, or as little as an hour before serving the fried cheese curds for best flavor.

 Once your dip is chilling and your batter is ready to go, all that's left to do if fry the cheese curds!
 Drop them in hot oil until they're crispy, golden brown and gooey perfection.

 Pro tip: work in small batches.
-This way, the cheese curds cook easily and don't stick- and fry them for just 1-2 minutes a side- they are fast!
+This way, the cheese curds cook easily and won't stick together as much.
+Fry them for just 1-2 minutes a side- they cook quickly- and the cheese melts super fast!
+Be sure to keep the batches light to maintain an even oil temperature.

 Ingredients